TIP #1: Pray. For example, offer your work through Mary as a prayer for those who will be entrusted to you in your future ministry.

 TIP #2: Talk about your whole project and the chapters with your director way before writing.

 TIP #3: Set due dates for each of your chapters.
 Map everything out and take it by parts.

 TIP #4: Format your chapters per the Thesis Guide as you go!
 The length can really get you...

 TIP #5: Set a realistic research/writing schedule given your other obligations.
 Start writing BEFORE you finish researching.
 The research will continue as you write.
 If you want a customized research paper planner, try this timeline tool from Baylor: http://planner.bulibtools.net/.

-TIP #4: Before you type your first word, have a backup plan in place.
+TIP #6: Before you type your first word, have a backup plan in place.
 Be sure to save the thesis in at least two places every time you edit your work, preferably one on-site and one off-site.
 Suggestions for backing up your work:

 Relatedly, use a consistent naming convention when saving different versions: ch1_v1, ch1_v2 or thesis02.10.19, thesis02.17.19, etc. You might like to see how your thought and writing progress over time.
 Or you may regret having deleted something!

-TIP #8: If you need a super detailed system on HOW to get the thesis done, we recommend Hacking the Thesis.
+TIP #10: If you need a super detailed system on HOW to get the thesis done, we recommend Hacking the Thesis.